symfony-cmf/Routing/README.md

 * Try to find a RouteObjectInterface document with the id equal to a configurable prefix and the requested url.
+* If found, get the parameters with getRouteDefaults
-* If route document does not provide the _controller, loop through the ControllerResolverInterface list to find the controller
+* If the parameters do not contain the field _controller, loop through the ControllerResolverInterface list to find the controller.
+If none of the resolver finds a controller, throw a ResourceNotFoundException
-* If the route document provides a content, set it as request attribute with the name ``page``.
+* If the route document provides a content, set it as request attribute with the name ``contentDocument``.
 (Use the constant DoctrineRouter::CONTENT_KEY in your code.)

-Your controllers should expect the parameter $page in their ``Action`` methods.
+Your controllers should expect the parameter $contentDocument in their ``Action`` methods.
 See Symfony\Cmf\Bundle\ContentBundle\Controller\ContentController for an example.